ros-industrial/ros_qtc_plugin/gh_pages/_source/How-to-Install-Users.rst

 #.
 Start Qt Creator

    * Option 1: Launch using the desktop icon.
    * Option 2: Launch from terminal.
-Before you can launch from the terminal perform one of the action below.
+Before you can launch from the terminal perform the action below.

-     * Add "source /opt/qt57/bin/qt57-env.sh" to the users .bashrc file.
-     * Create a symbolic link file in you /usr/local/bin called qtcreator which points to /opt/qt57/bin/qtcreator-wrapper
+     * Create a symbolic link file in you /usr/local/bin called qtcreator which points to /opt/qt57/bin/qtcreator

 #.
 To verify that the plugin exist, goto File>New File or Project>Projects>Other Project>ROS Workspace.
 If the ROS Workspace is present then everything built correctly and is ready for development and testing.